Paypal Giving Fund is our preferred option as there are no charges for using the service.

 You are more than welcome to post us a donation.
-Cheques can be made payable to “East Sussex WRAS” and posted to East Sussex WRAS, PO Box 2148, Seaford, East Sussex, BN25 9DE.
+Please download a postal donation form by clicking here.
+Cheques can be made payable to “East Sussex WRAS” and posted with the form to East Sussex WRAS, PO Box 2148, Seaford, East Sussex, BN25 9DE.

 People have asked us why we have a PO Box address, this is because our incoming mail is dealt with by a team of dedicated volunteers, and to avoid any post going missing if there are any volunteer changes or a volunteer changes address which happens from time to time.

 A quick and easy way of making a donation is to do so over the phone.
 Please call our non-emergency line 01825 873003 during office hours and we can process card payments over the phone via our secure CardSave account.
 Please rest assured we do not keep your card details on file.

 You can also set up a regular donation by standing order.

 WRAS has an Amazon wish list, where you can help us save money by buying items direct to help us out.
 The list ranges from animal food to IT equipment.

 How will your donation help?